charmplusplus/charm/doc/debugger/manual.rst

 Building the Charm++ Debug Tool
 ===============================

-To get the Charm Debug tool, check out the source code from the repository.
+To get the CharmDebug tool, check out the source code from the following repository.
 This will create a directory named ccs_tools.
-Move to this directory and build Charm Debug.
+Change to this directory and build the project.

 .. code-block:: bash